chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 }
 ```

-`signPackage` signs and zipaligns your android package returning a base64 encoded zip file which can be downloaded and distributed to your favorite Android application stores.
+`signPackage` signs and zipaligns your Android package returning a base64 encoded zip file which can be downloaded and distributed to your favorite Android application stores.

 Please install the package and let us know what you think!